When the weather was warm?"

 Some folks think this a fable

-I tell you, it’s true.
+I tell you, its true.

 Real crickets have four legs,